 Not only are we helping each other with class challenges, but we’re taking more ownership elsewhere, too.
 Marlena created a Github Organization called g70-Life, which is a repo the whole cohort contributes to.
 I mentioned a few ideas I had for this page to Ben and a few others, but didn’t think much past the conversations.
 Later in the week this group pulled me to a laptop.
 They’d created a site for all of us to add to.
 People talked about adding their own blog content, projects, and functionality.
 For example, Ross wants to add modules with our class’s playlists (we have our own group-curated Spotify playlist of 70 songs).
 I’m excited to follow up on how this page grows and changes over the following months.

-Additional community developments include entrepreneur and student Bryan Novak, who created the g7-11 store.
-Over the break he bought bulk snacks and has them available for everyone, app pending (there aren’t any vending machines and Denver’s Platte Street is notoriously pricey for those on a student budget).
+Additional community developments include entrepreneur and student Bryan Novak, who created the g7-11 snack library.
+Over the break he bought bulk snacks and has them available for everyone.
 Some g64 students facilitated a Web Dev Immersive-wide happy hour off campus.
 The Data Science students have set up a weekly Wednesday post-class hangout.
 I’ve started working on a volunteer project with g46 alumnus and a Galvanize member called Denver Biolabs – more to come on that later.
 Finally, there are whisperings of a potential “limited edition” g70 wine label.